ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 This page will take you true the following steps:
 - Setup clean eZ Platform 2.5 install using the latest available version
 - Move over your project specific code, config and packages, adapt for changes in newer versions.
-- _Optional; Add legacy bridge to continue to run legacy for certain parts and be able to gradual perform the migrations below_
+- _Optional; Add legacy bridge to continue to run legacy for certain parts and be able to gradual perform the migrations below later_
 - Migrate eZ Flow to eZ Landing page _(1.x)_, and eZ Landing page to eZ Page Builder _(2.2 and higher)_
 - Migrate XmlText content to RichText
 - Once these steps are done; _All legacy, migration, older fieldtypes (ezflow, landingpage and ezxmltext) packages can be uninstalled._